Metal Properties: Strength

 On the other hand, ultimate tensile strength plays a major role in safety.
 If a component suffers an outsized impact load due to fire, earthquake, occupational accidents or other hazards, the plasticity of a metal is often responsible for absorbing the excess load, preventing a potentially dangerous situation.
 At the Eagle Group we manufacture a wide range of parts where failure is not an option, like Eagle Alloy’s modular construction parts or Eagle CNC’s train components.
 Whereas yield strength will make sure a part or appliance continues to work, tensile strength will make sure no one gets hurt.

-Learn More About Metal Properties in our Blog Series
+Learn More About Metal Properties in our free 47-page ebook.
+Click below to download:

 Tags: Metals, Metallurgy, Metal Properties, Mechanical Properties